 The National Geographic Society Archives holds the largest collection of early color photography in the United States: over 15,000 glass plate autochromes, Agfachromes, Dufaycolor, Finlaycolor photographs.
 The collection includes not only natural color photographs from Greenland to Japan, but also several notable color photographic “firsts.”
 The majority of the collection is currently undigitized and unpublished.
 This presentation will discuss the process of taking our ideas for digitizing these unique cultural heritage objects from “what-if?” to creating a fully-funded federal grant project to conserve and digitize the entire collection in partnership with DTCH and the Center for Conservation of Art and Historic Artifacts (CCAHA).

-Ed Ruscha’s Streets of Los Angles, Reel to Reel
+Ed Ruscha’s Streets of Los Angeles, Reel to Reel

 Todd Swanson, Getty